-A price objection is something completely different — this is where the person you are speaking with starts to point out that your competitor is cheaper, and they want to know why.
-When faced with this, I always acknowledge their concern and I take a slightly different approach and I respond with a question like “how do you think they can ask such a low price?”
+A price objection is something completely different; this is where the person you are speaking with starts to point out that your competitor is cheaper, and they want to know why.
+When faced with this, I always acknowledge their concern, take a slightly different approach, and respond with a question like, “How do you think they can ask such a low price?”

 This normally opens up a very interesting dialogue, whereby the client or prospect starts to understand that quality and experience normally cost more, and that while you may get a cheaper price, you may not necessarily get the same level of service.

 Understanding the difference between a price question and a price objection is a vital part of sales, and knowing how to handle both effectively will keep you ahead of the game.

 Basic #2: Get the Pareto Principle Working for You